Attraction to Trans Men

 - Human Furniture27/100Forniphilia · Identity & TransformationA consensual power-exchange role-play in which a submissive adult takes the role of an object, such as a piece of furniture, while a dominant partner treats them as such.
 It is a negotiated dehumanization fantasy among consenting adults.27

 From Greek andro- ("man") + mimeisthai ("to imitate") + -philia ("love, attraction"): literally attraction to one who imitates or presents as a man.
-A twentieth-century sexology coinage paralleling gynemimetophilia (attraction to trans women), which Money and Lamacz introduced in 1984.
+A twentieth-century sexology coinage paralleling gynemimetophilia (attraction to trans women); both terms were introduced by John Money and Margaret Lamacz in 1984.

 orientation-adjacent · attraction · gender diversity